 Robin claims it’s riff off a recipe she received from an aunt who used packaged Italian dressing.
 But Robin wanted something “milder” (the word is in quotes in the Times article), so she used ranch instead.
 “Over time,” Sifton writes, “the recipe has slowly taken on a life of its own.”

 To his credit, Sifton did a considerable amount of footwork delineating the “rise” of this recipe, moving from Chapman’s kitchen to a cookbook put out by the Beech Hill Church of Christ in Ripley, then over to nearby Hickory Flat, where it was sampled by visiting food blogger Laurie Ormond, of Bentonville, Arkansas.

-Ormond published the recipe on her blog.
-The recipe was picked up by Candis Berge on her blog in 2011.
-Berge claimed it passed what she called “the hubby test” (in quoting her claim, the Times italicizes this, finding it a key factor in the recipe’s “mom-blog set” popularity), and very soon “Mississippi Roast” became popular on such platforms as Twitter, Reddit and Pinterest.
+Ormond published the recipe, which was picked up by Candis Berge on her blog in 2011.
+Berge claimed it passed what she called “the hubby test;” the Times italicizes this phrase to emphasize its importance as a key factor in the recipe’s “mom-blog set” popularity.
+Soon afterwards, “Mississippi Roast” became popular on such platforms as Twitter, Reddit, and Pinterest.

-Again, to his credit, Sifton actually goes to the trouble to make “Mississippi Roast”, though predictably he is not faithful to the original recipe.
-He uses less butter (not saying how much less), reasoning that “there is plenty of fat in chuck roast”, uses five times as many pepperoncini, sears the roast before placing it in the cooker, “browning it aggressively beneath a shower of salt and pepper” (do I hear a faint echo of Craig Claiborne in that sentence?) and coating it with flour to create a “base of flavor” to replace the gravy mix and actually makes ranch dressing seasoning and “dumped that” into the pot.
+Sifton actually goes to the trouble to make “Mississippi Roast”, though predictably he is not faithful to the original recipe.
+He uses less butter (not saying how much less), reasoning that “there is plenty of fat in chuck roast”, uses five times as many pepperoncini, sears the roast before placing it in the cooker, “browning it aggressively beneath a shower of salt and pepper” (do I hear a faint echo of Craig Claiborne in that sentence?) and coating it with flour to create a “base of flavor” to replace the gravy mix.
+He even makes ranch dressing seasoning and “dumped that” into the pot.